cdktf/cdktf-provider-digitalocean/docs/dataDigitaloceanKubernetesCluster.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/digitalocean/digitalocean/2.48.1/docs/data-sources/kubernetes_cluster#id DataDigitaloceanKubernetesCluster#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/digitalocean/digitalocean/2.48.2/docs/data-sources/kubernetes_cluster#id DataDigitaloceanKubernetesCluster#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `kubeconfigExpireSeconds`<sup>Optional</sup> <a name="kubeconfigExpireSeconds" id="@cdktf/provider-digitalocean.dataDigitaloceanKubernetesCluster.DataDigitaloceanKubernetesCluster.Initializer.parameter.kubeconfigExpireSeconds"></a>

+- *Type:* java.lang.Number

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/digitalocean/digitalocean/2.48.2/docs/data-sources/kubernetes_cluster#kubeconfig_expire_seconds DataDigitaloceanKubernetesCluster#kubeconfig_expire_seconds}.

 ---